 For a long time, one of the remotest counties in China, Xishuangbanna (西双版纳), has been a fascinating place.
-In this guide, you can find the top things to do and to see and some useful tips to organize your trip.
+This guide provides the top things to do and see and some useful tips to organize your trip.

 Located on the border between Myanmar and Laos and crossed by the Mekong River, Xishuangbanna (西双版纳) is often considered the Thailand of China.
 Due to its remote location in a province, Yunnan, which historically is also one of the remotest in China, not many people have heard about this place.
 And yet, it is one of the most interesting regions in the entire nation.